jcallaham/jcallaham.github.io/_posts/2023-12-12-custom-adjoints.md

 4. Finally, the nominal output is $y$ and the result of the JVP is $\dot{y}$.

 All information required to compute each component Jacobian-vector product is passed via the primal and tangent vectors.
 This means that the forward-mode rule for some primitive function can be implemented in complete isolation.
+Basically, your function will be somewhere in this chain.

-Basically, your function will be somewhere in this chain. **As the implementer of the pushforward (Jacobian-vector product), you can expect to be handed a seed vector (an element of the input space) along with the nominal input values and your job is to calculate the pushforward (returning an element of the output space)**.
-Depending on the AD system, you may also need to return the nominal output values.
+**As the implementer of the pushforward (Jacobian-vector product), you can expect to be handed a seed vector (an element of the input space) along with the nominal input values and your job is to calculate the pushforward (returning an element of the output space)**.

 <!-- TODO: JAX example for pushforward -->